 Note that if you set a specific culture that is different from the system-installed culture or the user's preferred culture, and your application starts multiple threads, the current culture of those threads will be the culture that is returned by the GetUserDefaultLocaleName function, unless you assign a culture to the DefaultThreadCurrentCulture property in the application domain in which the thread is executing.

-For more information about how the culture of a thread is determined, see the "Culture and Threads" section in the CultureInfo topic.
+For more information about how the culture of a thread is determined, see the "Culture and threads" section in the CultureInfo reference page.

 Explicitly Setting the CurrentCulture Property